-This document sets out the vision, mission and aims that provide the inspiration for biodynamic production and processing, the principles that inform the standards and the standards themselves.
+This document sets out the inspiration for biodynamic production and processing, the principles that inform the standards and the standards themselves.
 It also outlines the processes by which these standards are developed and implemented by the Biodynamic Federation Demeter International.

-All products that carry the Demeter and Biodynamic trademarks are produced and processes according to these standards and are inspected and certified by the responsible authority in the respective countries.
+All products that carry the Demeter and Biodynamic trademarks are produced and processed according to these standards and are inspected and certified by the responsible authority in the respective country.